Ke'Bryan Hayes Player Props: Pirates vs. Nationals

 - Hayes is hitting .229 with seven doubles, two triples, a home run and nine walks.

-- In six games this year (24.0%), Hayes has picked up an RBI, including two games with multiple runs batted in.
+- Hayes has driven in a run in six games this season (24.0%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.